 Congratulations to Kelly Roark, occasional contributor to this blog, who has taken a new position with Frontdoor.com as their new VP of Interactive Sales and Development.

 Kelly, as many of you know, was formerly VP of Industry Development with Trulia.com.
 More on ClickZ.

 In addition to acquiring some great talent though, Frontdoor has also updated its site with a bit of a face lift.
 The homepage has been transformed to a much cleaner experience.

 What I wrote when Frontdoor first launched (see Scripps Cracks Open the Door):

 I also don’t think they’ve quite nailed down the separation of content and search.
 The homepage seemed awfully crowded with information, which potentially could confuse consumers.
-Scripps should take a page from the Real Estate 2.0 play book and look to pare down the homepage a bit.In 2019, think like a platform, not a brokerageStrategies to adapt to a changing landscape to recruit and retain your agents READ MORE
+Scripps should take a page from the Real Estate 2.0 play book and look to pare down the homepage a bit.3 steps to a more productive 2019Learn how to plan to be more productive this year so you can work smarter not harder READ MORE

 This time around they’ve definitely improved the look of the site.
 Search is much more clearly displayed at the top of the page and you can quickly switch between searching listings and content.